 If it happens occasionally, it’s likely nothing to worry about.
 If you have a history of heart problems or if you’ve been diagnosed with atrial fibrillation or arrhythmia, you should take it seriously.
 An episode of irregular heartbeats could potentially lead to complications like a blood clot or stroke.

-Dr. Eric Williams with Mercy Clinic Cardiology has six things that can aggravate arrhythmia:
+Mercy Clinic Cardiology has six things that can aggravate arrhythmia:

 Your body may react differently than someone else’s, so it’s a good idea to keep track of your own triggers.